Print

 Instructions

 1. Finely grate the potato.
 Drain the liquid out of your sauerkraut.
-You can even squeeze the sauerkraut to get rid of the extra moisture.
+You can even squeeze the sauerkraut to get rid of excess moisture.

 3. Let the mixture sit for at least 10 minutes so that the flour can absorb the liquid.
 However, feel free to put a lid on the mixture and pop it in the fridge for up to 24 hours.